MarcoLorenzoCampo/AbbondanzaCampoDe-Luca/README.md

 - __Design Document__

-## The problem: e-Mall – e-Mobility for All
+## The problem: e-Mobility for All
 Electric mobility (e-Mobility) is a way to limit the carbon footprint caused by our urban and sub-urban mobility needs.
 When using an electric vehicle, knowing where to charge the vehicle and carefully planning the charging process in such a way that it introduces minimal interference and constraints on our daily schedule is of paramount importance.